ShahzaibAhmad05/gitree/README.md

 pip install -r requirements.txt
 ````

 and Done!
-The tool is installed as a python script on your system.
+The tool is installed as a Python script on your system.

 <br>